dustinpfister/blog_posts/_posts/threejs-object3d-visible.md

 When I wrote this post and made the examples for it I was using threejs version r127, which was still a fairly late version of threejs at the time of this writing.
 The last time I came around to do a little editing I was able to get all the examples working fine with r146.
 I have found that I just need to mention what versions I was using when writing a post on threejs, and that doing so is impotent more so than many other libraries that move a little slower when it comes to development.

-## 1 - Making a mesh visible or not with the Object3d.visible property
+## 1 - Basic Examples of Object3d visible prop

+In this section I will be starting out with a few basic examples of the Object3d visble property.
+Nothing to fancy in this section as I will want to keep that sort of stuff for later sections in this post.

+### 1.1 - Toggling the visible Boolean off and on in a loop

-The first and foremost feature in three.js that comes to mind when it comes to making an object visible or not would be to just set the visible boolean of the object to false.
-This might prove to be one of the most easy ways to go about doing this, so it would make sense to start out with a basic example of just using the visible boolean.
-Here then I have an example where I am just creating a single mesh object, setting the visible boolean value to false, and then adding the mesh to the scene.
-I then have a simple loop where I am toggling the boolean value of the visible property between true and false a set number of times per second.
+Here then I have an example where I am just creating a single mesh object, and then adding the mesh to the scene.
+I then have a simple loop where I am toggling the boolean value of the visible property from true to fase or back again a set number of times per second.

 ```js
 //-------- ----------